Why Did My Car Insurance Go Up?

 mglogo icon

-Car insurance costs keep rising in 2026 because of more frequent and severe accidents, higher repair costs and slim insurer profit margins.
-Inflation and risky driving behaviors also increase legal costs and premiums.
+Car insurance costs also rise because of higher repair costs, inflation and risky driving behaviors that affect legal costs and premiums.

 money icon